openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-hostpath/hostpath-installation.md

 ## Prerequisites

-Setup the directory on the nodes where Local PV Hostpaths will be created.
+Set up the directory on the nodes where Local PV Hostpaths will be created.
 This directory will be referred to as `BasePath`.
 The default location is `/var/openebs/local`.

 `BasePath` can be any of the following:
-- A directory on root disk (or `os disk`).
+- A directory on the root disk (or `os disk`).
 (Example: `/var/openebs/local`).
 - In the case of bare-metal Kubernetes nodes, a mounted directory using the additional drive or SSD.
 (Example: An SSD available at `/dev/sdb`, can be formatted with Ext4 and mounted as `/mnt/openebs-local`)
-- In the case of cloud or virtual instances, a mounted directory created from attaching an external cloud volume or virtual disk.
+- In the case of cloud or virtual instances, a mounted directory is created by attaching an external cloud volume or virtual disk.
 (Example, in GKE, a Local SSD can be used which will be available at `/mnt/disk/ssd1`.)

 :::note
 **air-gapped environment**